CalHenry/job-scraper-llm-comparison/README copy.md

 - Polars encourages a declarative style of programming, where we describe what we want to do rather than how to do it.
 It fits better method chainning has it allows to express complex transformations concicely.
 - Polars is a newer library, written is Rust and optimized for performance, with method chainning being a fundamental part of Polars' design.

-My dataset is very small so eager vs lazy doesn't make a difference, so using pandas would have been has effective as polars, but the code is better written in polars in my opinion and it would be easier to adapt for huge datasets since we would only have to switch to the lazy API which is very easy to do.
+My dataset is very small so eager vs lazy doesn't makes a difference, so using pandas would have been has effective as polars, but the code is better written in polars in my opinion and it would be easier to adapt for huge datasets since we would only have to switch to the lazy API which is very easy to do.

 ### Comparative assessment: When to use each approach

+String manipulation done right returns what the user wants and allow for (unlimited) flexibility.
+LLM have limitations and will always have a part of randomness in their output (even if this randomness has no impact).
+---

+Use LLM for content extraction:
+- when the content to extract is small and easy to identify
+- when the outpout is structured
+- when the extraced content needs simple processing (summarization, translation, re-organisation)
+- when a complex task can be decomposed into smaller, simpler ones for multiples LLM to works together
+- when the hardware allows for bigger models

+Use traditional techniques:
+- when the content to process is huge.
+Either big files, or big groups of small files
+- when speed is a primary concern.
+When the excecution has to be fast/ optimized
+- when robustness is a primary concern.
+LLms are still black boxes that have unexpected behaviours, whereas python code can be rooted to the C implementations if it is ever needed to have a complete understanding on how the machine acts.

 ### Lessons learned: Model behavior insights, preprocessing importance

+Small LLMs are harder to 'control' and are much more sensible to the input.
+If the task is a bit complex like in my use case, the model's behavior can be hard to undestand and to debugg.
+Content's structure, punctuations, keyh words, are all elements that influence how the model will undestand the text.
+Removing those can help the model.
+I took the assumption because it worked for majority of my files.
+But it can also worsen the performances.
+It comes down to the input itself and the model used.
+Each model has potentially a different behavior.

 # Conclusions

-**String manipulation:**
-pros:
-- deterministic, reliable
-- very fast execution
-- works with minimal ressources

-cons:
-- longer to set up
+In this project I learned about:
-- need problem solving skills and good logic
+- **web scrapping**, about 2 approachs among many and about good practices.
-- need to analyse and understand the challenges of the the content to treat all the possible cases
-- complex code that is harder to maintain and to understand.
-The accumulation of unique cases or conditions to take into account can worsen this.

----
-gathering job offers from different websites to have an automated way of finding new job offers.
-Data ends up in a single csv files that can be explored (!TODO - dashboard or APP)

-We explore different ways of retreiving the data: - webscrapping - API calls

-We explore different ways of processing the extracted data: - with LangChain using an small LLM that runs locally - with traditionnal string manipulation with *Polars*

-We discuss the pro and cons of each approachs and why we use them.

-Main libraries used: - Polars - LangChain - Crawl4ai - Pydantic

-(real data, simple, interesting and usefull, expendable)
+- **content extraction from documents**, and structured outputs
+- **LLM** (small LLMs) as tools in their integration in a workflow and a data pipeline
+- **new python libraries**, to work with AI (Langchain, Pydantic), to extract content from the web (Crawl4AI), to manipulate data as DataFrames (Polars)
+- **project managment** and organisation

+The project is successfull.
+We manage to extract and process data from the web while testing different techniques for the extraction and the processing.
+We explored the pros and cons for each methods and got a better idea of when to use each and why.
+The results proves my intuitions to be wrong.
+I thaugh that the LLM will be better at handling the content and that my help (the prompt, the preprocessing), could fix most of the issues.
+I also thaugh that using a smaller LLM would be an avantage, that the model being simpler would tend to stay closer to the actual content and not try to prove it is smart.
+It turns out that it is the opposite because we trade robustness and capabilities for size and RAM usage.

+The project could be extented with a visualization tool of the dataset to explore the job offers content in a better way.
+I could add tests, more monotoring and evaluation of my code.
+We could have a number on the Polars actual performances on the content extraction, a number on the fails of the LLM.
+We could have small descriptive statistics at the offer level or at the global level to understand and assess better which approach is better and why.